nvzt13/React-Exercise/days/day_07.md

 ```
 The state is a built-in React object that is used to contain data or information about the component.
 A component's state can change over time; whenever it changes, the component re-renders.10 Apr 2023
 ```

+## Exercises Level 2

+Learn more about class based component by changing previous days exercises to class based components

+## Exercises Level 3

+Coming ...